Normative social influence

 Normative social influence is a type of social influence that leads to conformity.
 It is defined in social psychology as "...the influence of other people that leads us to conform in order to be liked and accepted by them."
 The power of normative social influence stems from the human identity as a social being, with a need for companionship and association.

 Normative social influence involves a change in behaviour that is deemed necessary in order to fit in a particular group.
 The need for a positive relationship with the people around leads us to conformity.
 This fact often leads to people exhibiting public compliance—but not necessarily private acceptance—of the group's social norms in order to be accepted by the group.
 Social norms refers to the unwritten rules that govern social behavior.
 These are customary standards for behavior that are widely shared by members of a culture.

 In many cases, normative social influence serves to promote social cohesion.
 When a majority of group members conform to social norms, the group generally becomes more stable.
-This stability translates into social cohesion, which allows group members to work together toward a common understanding, or "good," but also has the unintended impact of making the group members less individualistic.
+This stability translates into social cohesion, which allows group members to work together toward a common understanding, or "good", but also has the unintended impact of making the group members less individualistic.

 Research

 Classic research

 In 1955, Solomon Asch conducted his classic conformity experiments in an attempt to discover if people still conform when the right answer is obvious.
 Specifically, he asked participants in his experiment to judge the similarity of lines, an easy task by objective standards.
 Using accomplices to the plot, also known as confederates, Asch created the illusion that an entire group of participants believed something that was clearly false (i.e., that dissimilar lines were actually similar).
-When in this situation, participants conformed over 36% of the time on trials where the confederates gave blatantly false answers.
+In this situation, participants conformed over 36% of the time on trials where the confederates gave blatantly false answers.
 When asked to make the judgments in private, participants gave the right answer more than 99% of the time.
 Asch's results cannot be explained by informational social influence, because in this case, the task was easy and the correct answer was obvious.
 Thus, participants were not necessarily looking to others to figure out the right answer, as informational social influence predicts.
 Instead, they were seeking acceptance and avoiding disapproval.
 Follow-up interviews with participants of the original Asch studies confirmed this.
 When participants were asked why they conformed, many provided reasons other than a need for accuracy.